bobbykdhan/AutoOrder-API/README.md

 Allows the user to order from on demand using HTTP requests to an API I created.
 Uses Selenium and Python to navigate through OnDemand in a headless browser hosted in a Docker container.

 Adapted from [AutoOrder](https://github.com/bobbykdhan/AutoOrder).
-Now allows the orders to be process none interactivly and allows better automation.
+Now allows the orders to be process non interactivly and allows better automation.

 ## Installation